 You may make a complaint about ESV’s handling of your personal information, or in relation to your dealings with us about your personal information, by contacting the Privacy Officer at the relevant contacts noted below.

-You will be asked to submit any complaints in writing and we undertake to respond to your complaint within 30 days of receipt of the completed complaint form.
+You will be asked to submit any complaints in writing, and we undertake to respond to your complaint within 30 days of receipt of the completed complaint form.
+If we cannot respond to you within this time, we will provide you with reasons.

 We may decline to investigate a complaint, for example in instances where the complaint relates to privacy issues that are unreasonable, unlawful, frivolous, or interferes with another’s right to privacy.